 Federal Fellows alumnus (Public Health Policy 2019) Veeraj Shah has been awarded the Gates-Cambridge Scholarship.
 He will use this to pursue a PhD in Public health and Primary Care, where he will conduct research that leverages technology for improved cancer prevention.
 Upon returning to the US, Veeraj will pursue an MD at the Icahn School of Medicine at Mt.
 Sinai towards his ultimate career goal of improving healthcare as a physician, public health researcher, and policymaker.

-Course Description: This course will examine questions and issues in the practice of political engagement and advocacy.
-The seminar will focus on the art of building a lifetime of political engagement (at local, state, or national levels) and will cover such topics as how to participate in the political process, run for office, become a legislative staffer, and influence or make policy.
-This non-partisan course will also stress the importance of civil discourse across political parties.
-The class will utilize public institution publications and government documents, as well as academic literature, in the readings.
-Practitioners with experience in the political, civic engagement, and advocacy arenas will share their knowledge and expertise with students and participate in class discussions.
+The fall course will examine questions and issues in the practice of political engagement and advocacy.
+The seminar will focus on the art of building a lifetime of political engagement (at local, state, or national levels) and will cover such topics as how to participate in the political process, advocate for causes, run for office, and influence or make policy.

 Ed Fendley, professor of the Energy and Enviromental Policy seminar, has served in the Federal government for over 30 years, specializing in climate change and sustainable development.
 His current position is in the Environmental Protection Agency's Office of Community Revitalization, where he helps people build walkable, healthy and economically vibrant neighborhoods.